NC-Book/NCB/cont/further/chap05.md

-## Lessons from the Watts-Strogatz Model
+## Lessons from the Watts-Strogatz model

 ## Navigating Worlds